Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 - Prescott averages 235 passing yards per game in nine matchups against the Eagles, 38.5 fewer yards his over/under in Saturday's game.

-- Prescott threw a touchdown pass six times and multiple TDS three times over three of those contests against the Eagles.
+- Prescott threw a touchdown pass six times and multiple TDs in three of those matchups against the Eagles.

-- The 229.4 passing yards the Eagles give up per game makes them the NFL's 10th-ranked pass defense this season.
+- The 229.4 passing yards the Eagles allow per game makes them the NFL's 10th-ranked pass defense this season.

-- With 23 passing TDs allowed this year, the Eagles defense is ranked 10th in the NFL.
+- The Eagles have given up 23 touchdowns through the air (1.4 per game).
+They are 10th in the league in that category.

 Recent Performances

-- Prescott added 20 yards on five carries, averaging four yards per attempt.
+- Prescott tacked on five carries for 20 yards, averaging four yards per carry in the running game.

-- Prescott has 773 passing yards (257.7 ypg), completing 70.2% of his passes and throwing eight touchdown passes and zero interceptions over his last three games.

 Prescott's Dallas Teammates